 - Video Testimonial

-4. You haven’t set correct qualification criteria
+4. You haven’t set the correct qualification criteria.

 Build the right lead qualification system.
-Think over what features would qualify a lead to talk with a sales rep. When a marketing department passes a lead to sales, a high quality lead should be ready to talk about a product and ready to buy.
+Think over what features would qualify a lead to talk with a sales rep. When a marketing department passes a lead to sales, a high-quality lead should be ready to talk about a product and ready to buy.
 Downloading a free ebook from a blog would not definitely qualify a lead to be passed to sales as it is not ready to talk about product solutions yet.
-Once your specified what requirement a lead should fulfil, assign a score to each requirement.
+Once your specified what requirement a lead should fulfill, assign a score to each requirement.

 Some examples of criteria and scoring:

 - Monthly revenue - 1 to 5 points